Innocent Spouse Relief From Improper Tax Reporting On Joint Return

 - Separation of liability: division of the tax liability between the two parties may be available when the parties are divorced, separated or the innocent spouse is widowed and the innocent spouse did not have knowledge of the erroneous item when he or she signed the joint return

 - Equitable relief: equitable relief may be available if the spouse does not qualify under the first two types of relief, if the circumstances would make liability inequitable

 Divorce does not impact the joint and several liability of a previously filed joint return nor can a divorce settlement agreement or court order saying the innocent spouse will not be liable for such tax protect the innocent spouse.

 When innocent spouse relief is requested of the IRS, the agency must by law contact the other spouse (or ex-spouse) to participate in the investigation and resolution of the matter.
 Even if the underreporting spouse was physically, emotionally or verbally abusive to the innocent spouse, the agency still is legally required to involve the abusive husband or wife, an obvious safety concern.

 This area of law is very complicated and factually intensive, so consultation with an experienced tax attorney is important to understand liabilities and properly assert rights and defenses.
 In addition, deadlines apply to innocent spouse relief requests and other kinds of relief, so seeking legal counsel as early as possible is a good idea.

-Missouri lawyer Lance R. Drury and his legal team of Lance Drury Law with offices in St. Louis, Columbia and Ste.
-Genevieve, Missouri, represent taxpayers in innocent spouse matters and in many kinds of disputes with the IRS or the Missouri Department of Revenue.
+Missouri lawyer Lance R. Drury and his legal team of Lance Drury Law are located in Ste.
+Genevieve, Missouri, and represent taxpayers in innocent spouse matters and in many kinds of disputes with the IRS or the Missouri Department of Revenue.